fixle-source/analysis-complementary-alternative-medicines/docs/methodology.md

 | H5 | Determinants of CAM use differ across specific CAM types                                       | CAM-specific logistic regressions             |
 | H6 | Country explains a significant share of variance in CAM use                                    | Multilevel model: ICC significance            |

 ---

-## Missing data

-The pattern of missingness is assessed (MCAR, MAR, MNAR) using Little's MCAR test and inspection of missing data patterns.
-If data are MAR, multiple imputation is applied;
-otherwise, complete-case analysis is used with sensitivity checks.

----